parryc/thevoid/templates/leflan/books_multilingual-literature-collections.md

 _El Princhipiko_
 : translated by Avner Perez and Gladys Pimienta.
 Published by Tintenfass, 2nd Edition, 2018. <tag>ladino</tag>

+_Am Prionnsa Beag_
+: translated by George Jones.
+Published by Tintenfass, 2018.

 ## Alice in Wonderland by Lewis Carroll